executium/api-version-2/rest-api.md

 **Parameters:**
 None

-## Create Signal Profile
+## Add Signal
-Creater a signal profile for your account.
+Add your signal to the system providing your developer key.

 ```
 POST /api/v2/marketplace/signals-add